 Professional Program Admissions

 To be admitted to the professional program in the College of Pharmacy, a student must complete pre-pharmacy requirements.
 At the University of Georgia, the pre-pharmacy program is administered through the College of Arts and Sciences.
-The two years of pre-pharmacy education require satisfactory completion of not less than 60 semester hours of academic work counting toward the pharmacy degree.
-In addition, students must meet the general requirement for physical education.
+Pre-pharmacy education requires satisfactory completion of not less than 69 semester hours of academic work counting toward the pharmacy degree.

 Please refer to the Pre-Pharmacy Checklist for more information.